cmw15004431816/2024DD-Snake_Game/README.md

 3. **Playing the Game**:
     - Connect a VGA monitor and PS/2 keyboard to the FPGA board.
     - Reset the FPGA and start playing using the switches.

+4. **(Optional) Run Simulation**:
+   - After adding the simulation sources, you can choose one simulation file and set it as top, then run the behavioral simulation.

 ## Design Details
 ### VGA Controller